 Panel members are expected to bring a broad wealth of knowledge of the profession as well as familiarity with the range of everyday challenges members face ‘on the ground’.

 Panel members must also be familiar with the ICE Code of Professional Conduct and have a good understanding of the importance of its application in the real world.

 Candidates must have a passion for ensuring that the highest professional standards are upheld to give society the confidence that civil engineers can be trusted to build and safeguard the infrastructure they rely on every day.

-The successful candidates will be chosen by November, with a view to attending December’s PCP as observers and then further meetings as full panel members.
+The successful candidates will be chosen by the end of April 2023 with a view of attending June’s PCP meeting as observers and then further meetings as full panel members.